devtron-labs/devtron/docs/user-guide/deploy-chart/deployment-of-charts.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploy-chart/deployment-of-charts/charts-7.jpg)

-## 5. App Store Detail and Delete Charts
+## 5. Chart Details and Delete Charts

 By clicking on `View Chart` in `Chart Used` section on `App Details` page of `Helm Apps`, it will redirect you to `Chart Details` page where you can see number of instances installed by this chart and also you can delete chart instance from here.